Close

 • Committed oneself to student mentoring in the classroom and beyond.

-• Contributed to the research base, and/or community of student learners, and/or dedication to the classroom or laboratory-based teaching of the field.
+• Contributed to the research base, and/or community of student learners, and/or dedication to the classroom/laboratory-based teaching of the field.

 • Contributed as a leader in HI education.

-Award Description: The Student Award recognizes and encourages individuals who are the best of the emerging HI professionals being trained in CAHIIM-accredited or AHIMA-approved coding programs nationwide.
+Award Description: The Student Award recognizes and encourages individuals who are the top new talent being trained in a CAHIIM accredited program or AHIMA approved coding program nationwide.

-Qualifications: Qualified nominees are individuals who are AHIMA student members at the time of the nomination.
-They are enrolled in a CAHIIM-accredited program or AHIMA-approved coding program and maintain a grade point equivalent of 3.5 out of 4.0, or higher.
+Qualifications: Qualified nominees are individuals who are AHIMA Student members at the time of the nomination, currently enrolled in a CAHIIM accredited program or AHIMA approved coding program and maintained a grade point equivalent of 3.5 out of 4.0, or higher.
 Nominees may have graduated by the time the award is given.
-Nominees must hold student or new graduate membership at the time the award is given.
-Nominee must be an AHIMA student member at the time of the nomination and must hold student or new graduate membership at the time the award is given.
+Nominees must be an AHIMA Student member at the time of nomination and must hold Student or New Graduate membership at the time the award is given.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

 • Demonstrated commitment to the future of the HI profession through active participation in local, state, and/or national AHIMA activities.

 Award Description: The Distinguished Member Award is AHIMA’s highest honor.
-This award celebrates an HI professional with a long, exceptional history of HI contributions.
+This award celebrates an AHIMA member with a long, exceptional history of HI contributions and is awarded to an outstanding individual in the field.

-Qualifications: Qualified nominees are HI professionals who have made significant contributions to the field through dedicated volunteer service, innovative professional practice, education, research, presentation or publishing.
+Qualifications: Qualified nominees are professionals in HI who have made significant contributions to the field through dedicated volunteer service, innovative professional practice, education, research, presentation, or publishing.
 Nominees must be an AHIMA member at the time of nomination.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

 • Conducted significant original or applied research, authored, edited, or served on editorial boards for journals, books, monographs, and other publications that advance the HI profession.

-• Advanced professional practice through development of new theory; active dissemination of knowledge about cutting edge practice innovations; or leadership in a specialty area.
+• Advanced professional practice through the development of a new theory, active dissemination of knowledge about cutting edge practice innovations, or leadership in a specialty area.

 • Presented at HI conferences and other educational events; considered a respected instructor, teacher, or educator; testified at governmental hearings for AHIMA or other national healthcare associations.